glimpse-editor/glimpse-editor.github.io/content/posts/we-are-getting-noticed.md

 It is very cool to see our project start to attract the attention of major Linux news outlets at such an early stage in its development.
 We would also like to thank them for linking to our [Github project](https://github.com/glimpse-editor/Glimpse) and [Patreon donation page](https://www.patreon.com/glimpse).

+## Glimpse also mention on "It's FOSS"
+You can find the article here: https://itsfoss.com/gimp-fork-glimpse/

+This was a well-researched and thoughtful article we enjoyed reading!

 ## More logo ideas
 "will", "measly twerp" and "jwhkvthdi" posted some interesting logo ideas and concept artwork in the Matrix chat.
 We appreciate their contributions and warmly welcome them to our community.